alexattia/Data-Science-Projects/README.md

 # Online-Challenge
 Challenge submitted on HackerRank and Kaggle.

-Algorithm challenge are made on HackerRank using Python.
+Algorithm challenges are made on HackerRank using Python.

-Data Science and Machine challenge are made on Kaggle using Python too.
+Data Science and Machine Learning challenges are made on Kaggle using Python too.